Mental Health

 The activity is identical.
 The context and the pattern make all the difference.

-If you recognize yourself in any of this, you're probably fine.
+If you recognize yourself in this, you're probably fine.
 Self-awareness is a good sign.
 But if you're worried, talk to someone who can see patterns you might be too close to see.

 My current relationship with the grid

 Three years of daily play, too much research, and one genuinely helpful therapy conversation.
-Where I've landed:
+Here's where I've landed:

 Word games are a legitimate tool for managing anxiety.
 Not a cure.
 Not a replacement for professional help.
 A tool, like deep breathing or exercise or calling a friend.